while-true-do/bash-prompt/README.md

 *   RedHat 7.x
 *   CentOS 7.x
 *   Fedora 23+
-*   OracleLinux 7

 ## Installation
 You can run the installer as root for global installation or as a user for installation in your home directory.

-1. Please Download the release package from <https://github.com/while-true-do/Bash-Prompt/releases>
+1. Please Download the release package from <https://github.com/while-true-do/bash-prompt/releases>
 2. Unpack it via `unzip`
 3. Make the installer executable `chmod +x install.sh`
 4. Run the installer `./install.sh`